michurin/cnbot/README.md

 ```sh
 tb_token='TOKEN' tb_script=/usr/bin/echo tb_long_running_script=/usr/bin/echo tb_ctrl_addr=:9999 cnbot
 ```

+You are free to keep your token in file and use syntax like this to refer to file: `tb_token=@filename`

 Don't worry, we will use configuration file further.
 The engine is able to use both files and direct environment variables.